JustAnAverageGuy/CTF-Problem-Stash/pwn/executable/README.md

-# executable
+# executable (300) - pwn

+Total solves - 23

+Final score - 254

 ## Description
 No code this time! hahahaha

+`nc ctf.copsiitbhu.co.in 31144`

+Author - kn1gh7

+## Atachments
+executable

+## Box and Port
+ctf.copsiitbhu.co.in:31144

 ## Writeup
+This challenge was intended to teach you with basics of buffer overflow

 Put the binary in a decompiler and see the function.
-This is the output given by Hex-Rays decompiler in dogbolt.
+This is the output of the main function given by Hex-Rays decompiler in [dogbolt](https://dogbolt.org/?id=678a3dbb-8a43-4077-8b59-932e610b6e4f)

 ```C
 int __cdecl main(int argc, const char **argv, const char **envp)
 {